SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The file table is a system-wide table of all open files.
 The file table contains reference to the relevant inodes.
-Each process has three file descriptors allocated automatically, namely for the standard streams. stdin   0 stdout   1 stderr   2
+Each process has three file descriptors allocated automatically, namely for the standard streams. the standard streams consist of stdin, stdout and stderr The standard streams different from other file descriptors is that they are always allocated automatically, and that many mechanisms will use them by default. stdin   0 stdout   1 stderr   2

+using `-` to refer to stdin or stdout is a common convention specified by posiz, but not a feature of the shell or anything else

 #### daemons